tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides120.html){:target="\_blank"}

-*__Week 13:__*  Nov.
+*__Week 13:__ Miami-Dade County*  Nov.
 15 - Nov.
 19

-Introduction to online mapping platforms
+Bring in *guest speaker* from Miami-Dade GIS??
+Look at the Oakland urban plan (or other) and critique.
+Other guest speakers??

 > Learning Objectives

+-  Understand the role of GIS in County governance
--  Understand basic components of online mapping
+-  Understand the role of GIS in Planning
--  Describe several configurations for an online map or map mashup

 > Practical Objectives

--  ArcGIS Online / Storymaps
--  Knight Labs Storymap
--  Web base APIs: Leaflet, Mapbox, OpenStreetMap
+-  Critique of Urban Plan
+-  Navigation of Local Government Data Sources

 >  [slide deck](slides/slides130.html){:target="\_blank"}